pay-now/paynow-woocommerce/README.EN.md

 In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/?wc-api=WC_Gateway_Paynow`.

 ![Configuration of the notifiction address][ext10]

-## FAQ
-**How to configure return address?**

-Return address will be set automatically for each order.
-There is no need to manually configure this address.

-**How to configure a notification address?**

-In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/?wc-api=WC_Gateway_Paynow`.

 ## Sandbox
 To be able to test our Paynow Sandbox environment, register [here][ext2].